 After tens of millions of dollars in spending, thousands of door knocks and hundreds of attack ads, voting ended Nov.
-8 in California — and the verdict of voters is now rolling in.
+8 in California — and the verdict of voters is in.

 Among the seven ballot measures, Californians said yes to enshrining “reproductive freedom” in the state constitution, but rejected pricey campaigns that would have allowed sports betting online and at Native American casinos, as well as a tax on millionaires to combat climate change.

 No Republican won statewide office — something that last happened in 2006.
 Democrats kept their stranglehold on the Legislature with super-majorities.
 The next Legislature will be the most diverse ever, with record numbers of women and LGBTQ lawmakers in its ranks.